Skip to content

 Mostar, Bosnia

-This morning, we will check out and drive to Dubrovnik via Mostar,
+This morning, check out and drive to Dubrovnik via Mostar,

 the unofficial capital of Herzegovina, which is situated on the Neretva River.
 It also has a micro-climate and is usually significantly warmer than Sarajevo!

 Mostar was named after its famous UNESCO-protected Old Bridge (Stari Most) and the towers on its sides, known as the bridge keepers’ (mostari).
-On arrival, our guide will meet us, and we will enjoy an overview walking tour of Mostar’s Old Town.
+On arrival, your guide will meet you, and you will enjoy an overview walking tour of Mostar’s Old Town.
 Walking along the Old Bridge, we will enter Mostar’s cobbled Ottoman Quarter, which still houses the shops of many local artists and craftsmen, as well as beautiful 16thcentury mosques, museums, and cafes.

-A late lunch will be arranged before we continue our journey to Dubrovnik, where we will check into the Villa Dubrovnik for an evening at leisure.
+Later, continue your journey to Dubrovnik, where you will check into the Villa Dubrovnik for an evening at leisure.

 Hotel: Villa Dubrovnik

-This morning, our guide will meet us for an overview walking tour of the historic center of Dubrovnik, which is a UNESCO Heritage site.
-After our tour, you will have some free time to explore on your own.
+This morning, your guide will meet you for an overview walking tour of the historic center of Dubrovnik, which is a UNESCO Heritage site.

 Hotel: Villa Dubrovnik